coderanger/octan_demo/cookbooks/octan_base/README.md

 # Octan_Base Cookbook

-A cookbook to configure base platform for all Octan servers.
+A cookbook to configure a base platform for all Octan servers.